About us | Sitemap | Accessibility | Contact us | Languages

 Closed seasons

 Coastal waters, rivers and estuaries between the Swan and Canning Rivers and Minninup Beach (approximately 15km south of Bunbury), are closed to all crab fishing during this period.
+This includes Cockburn Sound.

 The closures protects crab breeding stocks, allowing females to spawn before the fishery reopens.